By Nell Minow,

 As in his best movies, director Robert Altman masterfully handles a dozen overlapping and intersecting storylines.
 Somewhere in the midst, there is a murder, but its resolution is incidental to the many other revelations and confrontations.

 The Oscar-winning script is superb, but the movie is mostly a banquet of magnificent performances by most of England's finest performers.
-The Collector's edition DVD has outstanding extras, including commentary by the director, production designer, producer, and screenwriter, deleted scenes, and a Q&A session with the film-makers.
-Strongly recommended.
+The Collector's Edition DVD has outstanding extras, including commentary by the director, production designer, producer, and screenwriter, deleted scenes, and a Q&A session with the filmmakers.
+Strongly recommended for older teens and adults.

 Families can talk about how each of the different characters fits into the overall story.
 Which characters do you sympathize with the most?
 Which do you dislike the most?